gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 Version constraints may be dynamic.
 In this case, each plugin resolver is asked for all of the versions of the plugin that it knows about that are otherwise compatible.
 The best version available, considering all resolvers, will be used.
-Note that this is different to “normal” Gradle dependency resolution that only considers the first repository that has any version of the thing.

 Resolvers are responsible for providing the potential versions.
 Selecting the actual version to use based on the version constraint is performed by Gradle.